SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  SequencerRunReporter
+net.sourceforge.seqware.pipeline.plugins.SequencerRunReporter
-net.sourceforge.seqware.pipeline.plugins.SequencerRunReporterPrints a tab-delimited file describing the sequencer run, lane, sample, and algorithms run on every IUS in the database.
+Prints a tab-delimited file describing the sequencer run, lane, sample, and algorithms run on every IUS in the database.
 For more information, see see http://seqware.github.com/docs/20-sequencer-run-reporter/

 | Command-line option | Description |
 |--------------------|--------------|